Thursday, February 24

 Facts about watches:

-1. Watches are known as timepieces.
-There are many different types of watches.
+1. Watches are commonly called timepieces, and various types are available.
 Here are some types of watches in alphabetical order:

 Thursday, February 3